Medical Schools in Arkansas: How to Get In (2025)

 New York Institute of Technology College of Osteopathic Medicine at Arkansas State University

 Another pathway into osteopathic medicine in Arkansas is the NYITCOM-Arkansas.
-Its first class of students entered in 2016, so this is certainly a new institution.
-However, what it lacks in history, it makes up for in state-of-the-art facilities and technology.
+Established in 2016, it is a relatively new institution.
+However, what it lacks in history, it makes up for with state-of-the-art facilities, advanced technology, and a strong focus on modern healthcare delivery methods.

 ----